 CS Lewis once said, “No book is really worth reading at the age of ten which is not equally worth reading at the age of fifty.”
-In other words, if a grown adult can’t stomach a children’s book, why should a child be expected to?
+Basically—if a grown adult can’t stomach a children’s book, why should a child be expected to?

-Charlotte Mason was a pioneer in children’s education during the 19th century, and her ideas have led to one of the primary methods of homeschooling.
-She also coined the term “twaddle.”
+Charlotte Mason was a pioneer in children’s education during the 19th century, and she coined the term “twaddle.”
 Its definition is simple: Dumbed-down literature; absence of meaning.

-I think children (and adults, really) should invest their time in quality books—books that drip with story, that you want to read again and again, that stay with you long after you’ve finished them.
-And quite frankly, there’s a lot of twaddle out there in the world of children’s literature.
+I think both kids and adults should invest their precious reading time in quality books—books with a fantastic story, that you want to read again and again, that stay with you after you’ve finished them.
+And frankly, there’s a lot of twaddle out there in the world of children’s literature.

 My children are very young, so I’m up to my elbows in early childhood literature.
 These are my top 10 favorite books for the preschool age, and all twaddle-free.
-Edited to add: Six years later, I read this list and still agree.
-I’ve made a few changes, but not many.
-(My kids are now 9, 6, and almost 4.)
+(Edited to add: A decade later, I read this list and still agree.
+I’ve made a few changes, but not many.)

 Madeline (and the other original Madeline books)